 One of Cialdini’s six key principles of persuasion is “commitment and consistency."
-This principle states that we are driven to remain consistent in our attitudes, words, and actions.
+This principle states that people are driven to remain consistent in our attitudes, words, and actions.

-As we make multiple small commitments (sometimes referred to as micro-commitments), we’re more likely to make a larger commitment later on – one which we may not have originally made.
+As we make multiple small commitments, sometimes referred to as micro-commitments, we’re more likely to make a larger commitment later on.
+That larger commitment could be something which we may not have originally considered making.

-For example, in one of Cialdini’s case studies, people were asked to put a large sign reading, “Drive Safely,” on their lawn and, unsurprisingly, 83% of the people refused.
-However, when another group was asked to do the same thing, a full 76% complied.
-And there was only one small difference between the two groups.
+For example, in one of Cialdini’s case studies, people were asked to put a very large sign reading, “Drive Safely,” on their lawn.
+Surprisingly, 83% of the people refused to install this sign in their. yard.

-Two weeks before the second group was asked to put the sign on their lawn, a volunteer worker came by their house and asked to put a three-inch sign that read, “Be a Safe Driver.”
+Two weeks before the second group was asked to put the sign on their lawn, a volunteer worker came by their house and asked to put a three-inch sign down that read, “Be a Safe Driver.”
 Because it was such a small request, nearly all of them said yes.

 The process starts by getting them to say yes to a series of questions that start out trivial (where they are practically guaranteed to say yes) and become less so as you ask each question.
 Each subsequent “yes” they respond with makes them more likely to comply with the next, bigger ask.

 "The frequency of people’s compliance with a request can be substantially increased if the requester first gets them to agree with a series of statements unrelated to the request but selected to induce agreement.”

-Salesman: “This is 116 Main Street, right?”
+Jim: “This is 116 Main Street, right?”

-Salesman: “Cool.
-And we’re still in Dorchester?
+Jim: “And we’re still in Dorchester?

 *It goes on for a few more easy “Yes” questions*

-Salesman: “Okay.
-And your phone number, is that a 978?
+Jim: “Okay.
+And your phone number, is that a 978?"